Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 <img src='Slide02.png' alt=' With thanks for their contribution: Partner Institutions: ' title='Slide: 2' border='1'  width='85%%'/>

-The Language Data Commons of Australia Data Partnerships (LDaCA) and the Australian Text Analytics Platform (ATAP) are building towards a scalable and flexible language data and analytics commons.
+The Language Data Commons of Australia Data Partnerships (LDaCA) and the Australian Text Analytics Platform ({{< glossary_link display="ATAP" id="atap" >}}) are building towards a scalable and flexible language data and analytics commons.
 These projects will be part of the HASS (Humanities and Social Sciences) and Indigenous Research Data Commons (HASS+I RDC).

 The Data Commons will focus on preservation and discovery of distributed multi-modal language data collections under a variety of governance frameworks.
 This will include access control that reflects ethical constraints and intellectual property rights, including those of Aboriginal and Torres Strait Islander, migrant and Pacific communities.